luttje/videobrew/README.md

 > The full license text can also be found on <https://www.gnu.org/licenses/>.

 ### Third Party Licenses
-> Licenses of third parties we are directly depending on can be found [here for the CLI](./packages/cli/LICENSES-THIRD-PARTY) and [here for the editor](./packages/editor/LICENSES-THIRD-PARTY).
-These files were automatically generated with [`license-checker-rseidelsohn`](https://www.npmjs.com/package/license-checker-rseidelsohn) upon building.
+> Licenses of third parties we are directly depending on can be found [here](./LICENSES-THIRD-PARTY).
+This file was automatically generated with [`license-checker-rseidelsohn`](https://www.npmjs.com/package/license-checker-rseidelsohn) upon running `npm run build`.